MSc Frequently Asked Questions

 I have an offer of a place from another MSc programme and I need an early decision from Trinity.
 What can I do?

-Contact the programme director, Dr Jesse Dillon Savage, with details of your other offer and we will make an early decision.
+Contact the programme director, Dr Peter Stone, with details of your other offer and we will make an early decision.